 You could make little chicken pot pies out from a muffin tin (they sell mixed canned vegetables, that makes life a lot easier).
 Or make mini pizzas using pita bread and a toaster oven.

 Mexican food is pretty easy to make, and very filling.
 You could try enchiladas or tacos :).

 I think it’s always good to have frozen food lying around, like frozen chicken breasts and veggies.
-Pasta/pasta sauce is also good to have in case you can’t think of anything else.posted 5 months ago
+Pasta/pasta sauce is also good to have in case you can’t think of anything else.posted over 4 years ago